Netscape Navigator: Origin

 The first few releases of the product were made available in "commercial" and "evaluation" versions; for example, version "1.0" and version "1.0N".
 The "N" evaluation versions were identical to the commercial versions; the letter was intended as a reminder to people to pay for the browser once they felt they had tried it long enough and were satisfied with it.
 This distinction was formally dropped within a year of the initial release, and the full version of the browser continued to be made available for free online, with boxed versions available on floppy disks (and later CDs) in stores along with a period of phone support.
 During this era, "Internet Starter Kit" books were popular, and usually included a floppy disk or CD containing internet software, and this was a popular means of obtaining Netscape's and other browsers.
 Email support was initially free and remained so for a year or two until the volume of support requests grew too high.

-During development, the Netscape browser was known by the code name Mozilla, which became the name of a Godzilla-like cartoon dragon mascot used prominently on the company's web site.
+During development, the Netscape browser was known by the code name Mozilla, which became the name of a Godzilla-like cartoon dragon mascot used prominently on the company's website.
 The Mozilla name was also used as the User-Agent in HTTP requests by the browser.
 Other web browsers claimed to be compatible with Netscape's extensions to HTML and therefore used the same name in their User-Agent identifiers so that web servers would send them the same pages as were sent to Netscape browsers.
 Mozilla is now a generic name for matters related to the open source successor to Netscape Communicator and is most identified with the browser Firefox.